-No matter if you are an incoming transfer student, or an existing DePaul student who is earning credit elsewhere (e.g., taking a history course at a local community college), you must report all coursework completed outside of DePaul to the university.
+No matter if you are an incoming transfer student, or an existing DePaul student who is earning credit elsewhere (e.g., taking a history course at a local community college during the summer), you must report all coursework completed outside of DePaul to the university.
 Failure to do so constitutes an academic integrity violation.